 Why Consider Treatment at Twelve Oaks Recovery Center

 Despite the fact that many people believe abusing Xanax is harmless since it is prescribed by physicians, the reality of the situation is that a Xanax abuse problem can cause an individual to experience a downward spiral in every area of his or her life.
 Those who abuse Xanax may begin to isolate themselves from close friends and loved ones, which could result in the demise of important relationships.
 Additionally, if a person is addicted to Xanax, that individual will likely experience a decline in his or her occupational performance and loose his or her job should this concern remain ongoing.
 With regards to a person’s physical and mental health, Xanax abuse can cause memory disturbances, muscle spasms or pain, nausea, vomiting, vital organ damage, and migraines.
 Allowing a substance abuse problem of this kind to persist will increase the likelihood of such effects and can lead to other detriments that can have a lasting impact on a person’s life.
-However, if a person partakes in treatment to end his or her abuse of Xanax, these consequences can be avoided all together and a drug-free future will be within reach.
+However, if a person partakes in rehab treatment to end his or her abuse of Xanax, these consequences can be avoided all together and a drug-free future will be within reach.

 Types of Treatment Offered at Twelve Oaks Recovery Center

-For over 30 years, we at Twelve Oaks Recovery Center have been dedicated to providing world class care to men and women who are in need of treatment for an addiction to drugs or alcohol, including an addiction to Xanax.
+Serving Florida for over 30 years, we at Twelve Oaks Recovery Center have been dedicated to providing world class care to men and women who are in need of rehab treatment for an addiction to drugs or alcohol, including an addiction to Xanax.
 We believe in providing highly individualized treatment that is catered to meet the unique needs of each one of our patients.
 We strive to provide treatment in an atmosphere of trust, honesty, and responsibility, wherein patients are the top priority and they can feel confident that they are receiving the most optimal quality of care possible as they work towards overcoming their Xanax abuse problem.

 In order to cater treatment to meet the specific needs of each patient, Twelve Oaks is pleased to offer three specialized treatment tracks that can be incorporated into a patient’s personalized treatment plan.
 These tracks include Proclaim, our Christian track, Aspire, our PTSD recovery track, and Resilience, our addiction-free chronic pain management track.
 A patient’s participation in these specialized tracks will be determined based on his or her individual needs and presenting concerns.